NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-For dependency conditions with low samples, the following lumpings are used in progressive order until there are enough samples: 1) lumping buildings into Single-Family and Multi-Family only,  2) lumping buildings into Single-Family and Multi-Family only and lumping nearby climate zones within  A/B regions and separately 7AK and 8AK 3) lumping all building types together and lumping climate zones within A/B regions and separately 7AK and 8AK; Heating type dependency is always lumped into Heat pump / Non-heat pumps; For vacant units (for which Tenure = 'Not Available'), the heating setpoint is set to 55F
+- \For dependency conditions with low samples, the following lumpings are used in progressive order until there are enough samples: 1) lumping buildings into Single-Family and Multi-Family only,  2) lumping buildings into Single-Family and Multi-Family only and lumping nearby climate zones within  A/B regions and separately 7AK and 8AK 3) lumping all building types together and lumping climate zones within A/B regions and separately 7AK and 8AK

+- \Heating type dependency is always lumped into Heat pump / Non-heat pumps

+- \For vacant units (for which Tenure = 'Not Available'), the heating setpoint is set to 55F

 Arguments
 *********